KemikalGeneral/DjsDINOs/README.md

 # DjsDINOs

-Digitizing my sons Dinosaur Encyclopedia.
+Digitising my sons Dinosaur Encyclopedia into an Android application.

-Select a dinosaur and click for further information (Name, Pronunciation, Image, Facts, Info, Location)
+Swipe through the images, select a dinosaur, and click for further information (Name, Pronunciation, Image, Facts, Info, Location).